Rear Frame & Window Assembly

 All wood pieces were assembled into the car to ensure everything fit properly.

-All wood pieces were stained prior to assembly.
-The center cross members will be glued together once they are installed into the car.
-The reason for this is to allow for a closer fit to the metal skin and easer assembly. |
+The reason for this is to allow for a closer fit to the metal skin and easer assembly.

 Below are the last stages.
 The picture on the left showing the assembly of the cross member and the picture on the right showing the completed lower rear window frame.